Spanish–Taíno War of San Juan–Borikén: Taíno counter-offensive

-The arrival of 1513 registered an increase in Spanish population, fueling the expansion of the nascent colonial government and its mining operations due to the discovery of new deposits in the terrains of Loquillo.
-However, the years of conflict abroad had diminished the quantity of working men available for the task, shifting the focus to ending the war and employing the Taíno as a work force.
+The arrival of 1513 registered an increase in the Spanish population, fueling the expansion of the nascent colonial government and its mining operations due to the discovery of new deposits in the terrains of Loquillo.
+However, the years of conflict abroad had diminished the quantity of working men available for the task, shifting the focus to ending the war and employing the Taíno as a workforce.
 In the process, the Spanish dropped the ecomienda system in practice, instead allowing an unsanctioned form of slave trading.
 The inhabitants of the Lesser Antilles were also targeted in these initiatives, under the premises that they were involved in the violence at Borikén/San Juan.
 This also allowed for the importation of slaves from any of the other Lesser Antilles utilizing this as justification.
 Despite the assertions that the Caribs were heavily invested in the conflict, none of the caciques captured were identified with that particular ethnic group.
 Another Spanish initiative was the removal of the children of caciques citing religious reasons, but which disrupted the chain of succession.

 In January 1513, the Spanish began a new offensive, targeting the caciques on the southwestern coast.
 Diego Guilarte de Salazar was then able to set camp at Guánica and the Spanish rebuilt San Germán and began processing mined gold, supplied with a large contingent of natives captured both locally and at the Lesser Antilles.
 On March 15, 1513, Guilarte de Salazar attacked Yauco and Coxiguex.
 The following month, Sancho de Arango captained an incursion against Coxiguex.

 It was then presumed that the belligerence in the south and central regions had been silenced, with some caciques entering peace with the Spanish.
 However, the Taínos mounted a counter-offensive led by the High Chief, taking refuge at Daguao (the southeastern and coasts, comprising the municipalities that run from modern-day Humacao to Luquillo such as Fajardo, Ceiba, Río Grande, and Naguabo) which due to its inhospitable terrain complicated the incursions of the conquistadores.
 In one of the confrontations that ensued in this region, a Spaniard named Juan González, identified the presence of Agüeybana II and noted that he had left the battlefield safely.
 The colonial governor then ordered the assembling of 200 men to prepare an offensive in the region.

-Agüeybana II's faction, fortified with the arrival of caciques and natives from St. Croix and other Antilles, targeting the disperse Spaniards that had ventured into the region in search of gold and work hands.
-The Taínos also attacked a female cacique known as "Luisa", who had allied with the Spanish, and killed her along with two individuals identified as Garci Fernández and Pedro Mexía.
+Agüeybana II's faction, fortified with the arrival of caciques and natives from St. Croix and other Antilles, targeted the dispersed Spaniards that had ventured into the region in search of gold and work hands.
+The Taínos also attacked a female cacique known as "Luisa", who had allied with the Spanish and killed her along with two individuals identified as Garci Fernández and Pedro Mexía.
 The cacique Cacimar of Vieques was also killed in the exchange.
 A similar attack was carried out at Salinas, where the Spanish ally "Isabel" (Cayaguax) was targeted.